 These notes were co-written by myself and a number of other people, including Greg Kiar, Eric Bridgeford, JB Poline, and Tristan Glatard.
-Inspired by the FAIR Guiding Principles for scientific data management and stewardship (see here), we devised the FIRM guidelines for scientific software, specifically numerical packages.
-The FIRM guidelines stipulate that anybody in the world should be able to: Find, Install, Run, and Modify your code.
+Inspired by the FAIR Guiding Principles for scientific data management and stewardship (see here), we devised the FIRM guidelines for scientific software development and stewardship, specifically numerical packages.
+The FIRM guidelines stipulate that code should be Findable, Installable, Runnable, and Modifiable by anybody in the world.
 Below is a working draft of our ideas; as always, your feedback is solicited.

 - To make your code findable, we recommend three steps:

 - Make the code open source on a searchable code repository (e.g., github or gitlab).

 - Generate a permanent Digital Object Identifier (DOI) so that you can freely move the code to other web-servies if you so desire without breaking the links (e.g., using zenodo).

 - Add a license so that others can freely use your code without worrying about legal ramifications (see here for options).